Word page

 Meaning in plain English

-Woodlouse means a small land-dwelling crustacean often found in damp places under stones, logs, or garden pots.
+In plain English, woodlouse refers to a small land-dwelling crustacean often found in damp places under stones, logs, or garden pots.
+It is most useful when a plain label would tell the truth but miss the tone, flavor, or comic edge.

 Why this word feels absurd